karmakatahdin/solidus_seo/README.md

   - Breadcrumb jsonld markup in your taxon pages.
   - ItemList jsonld markup in your paginated product pages.
   - Site-wide default paperclip image optimization (through image_optim)
+  - Google Analytics/Tag Manager page views + ecommerce integrations via presence of `GOOGLE_TAG_MANAGER_ID` and `GOOGLE_ANALYTICS_ID` environment variables, respectively (only one integration should be enabled at a time).

 ### Models